Make every purchase count with UROKO REWARDS! Learn More

 3. Pour in the coconut milk, maple syrup or brown sugar, turmeric, sea salt, and coconut aminos.
 Stir to combine and bring to a simmer over medium heat.

-4. Reduce heat slightly, cover, and simmer on low to medium-low heat for 10-15 minutes until the pumpkin is almost cooked through, stirring occasionally.
-Adjust the flavor if needed—add more maple syrup for sweetness, sea salt for saltiness, or curry paste for more intensity.
+4. Reduce heat slightly, cover, and simmer on low to medium low heat for 10 to 15 minutes until the pumpkin is almost cooked through, stirring occasionally.
+Adjust the flavor if needed.
+Add more maple syrup for sweetness, sea salt for saltiness, or curry paste for more intensity.
 Add chicken broth if you prefer a thinner curry.

-5. Add the halibut and lime juice, cover, and simmer on low to medium-low heat for 2-3 minutes, until the halibut is just cooked through.
+5. Add the halibut and lime juice, cover, and simmer on low to medium low heat for 2 to 3 minutes, until the halibut is just cooked through.

 6. Serve the curry as is or with rice.
 Garnish with fresh lime wedges, basil, and cashews.
 For extra heat, serve with chili garlic sauce on the side.